jmau111-org/iphone_security/README.md

 Settings > Face ID & Passcode > Unlock with Apple Watch

-Users can unlock their iPhone with a connected Apple Watch.
+Users can unlock their iPhone with their Apple Watch.
 What a mess!
-There are so many credible scenarios where an attacker might leverage this feature.
+There are so many credible scenarios where an attacker might leverage such configuration.
 Just don't use it.

 ## iOS 16: a quick review